-The Fiscal Year 2012-2013 assessment for Sterling Ranch Units 1-5 is \$125.40 per parcel and for Runyan Country Estates, \$43.80 per parcel.
-The Fiscal Year 2012-2013 assessment for Sterling Ranch and Runyan Country Estates remains nearly the same as Fiscal Year 2011-2012 of \$125.40 for Sterling Ranch and \$43.74 for Runyan Country Estates.Fund balance of \$1,500 for Runyan Estates was used to offset a portion of the operation and maintenance costs.
+The Fiscal Year 2014-2015 assessment for Sterling Ranch Units 1-5 is \$110.24 per parcel and for Runyan Country Estates, \$45.61 per parcel.
+The Fiscal Year 2014-2015 assessments for Sterling Ranch is \$1.94 more than the previous year, and Runyan Country Estates' is \$1.81 more than the previous year.

-The Parks maintenance expenses will not increase for park/basin and parks maintenance for Fiscal Year 2012-2013.
-A capital reserve of \$6,000 has been set aside from fund balance for costs associated with a catastrophic event with regards to vandalized irrigation, turf, trees or playground equipment.
+The Parks maintenance expenses will not increase for park/basin and parks maintenance for Fiscal Year 2014-2015.
+A capital reserve of \$6,000 has been set aside from fund balance for costs associated with a catastrophic event with regards to vandalized irrigation,

 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
 The annual assessment is received with property taxes collected in December and April.
 This means the fiscal year starts on July 1st but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to maintain the various services provided.
-Therefore, \$20,311 (\$1,188 for Runyan Estates and \$19,123 for Sterling Ranch) of available fund balance will be carried forward to cover costs from July 1st to December 31st.
+Therefore, \$20,627 (\$1,206 for Runyan Estates and \$19,421 for Sterling Ranch) of available fund balance will be carried forward to cover costs from July 1st to December 31st.